 Objectives

-Develop the copula-based Gamma Mixture Transition Distribution (Gamma MTD) model and its zero-inflated extension (ZIGamma MTD) to capture nonlinear dependence, skewed distributions, and semicontinuous patterns.
+Develop the copula-based Gamma Mixture Transition Distribution (Gamma MTD) model and its zero-inflated extension (ZIGamma MTD) to capture high-order dependence, skewed behavior, and semicontinuous patterns.

-Evaluate the proposed models alongside deep learning approaches, specifically the Long Short-Term Memory (LSTM) networks, demonstrating superior predictive performance and robustness.
+Evaluate the proposed models against the Long Short-Term Memory (LSTM) networks, demonstrating higher predictive accuracy and robustness.

 Roadmap